Zora Neale Hurston: Academic appointments

-In 2015, UNC students called for Saunders Hall (named after former Ku Klux Klan leader William L. Saunders) to be renamed "Hurston Hall" in recognition of Hurston's contributions to academic life in the Durham-Chapel Hill area.
+In 2015, UNC students called for Saunders Hall (named after Ku Klux Klan leader William L. Saunders) to be renamed "Hurston Hall" in recognition of Hurston's contributions to academic life in the Durham-Chapel Hill area.
 UNC Trustees controversially voted to name the building Carolina Hall instead, but it is still known informally by many students as Hurston Hall.
 Despite the brief nature of her residency in North Carolina, Hurston is still honored at a variety of events in the area, including readings of her work.
-In 2024, Bree L. Davis received funding from the Southern Documentary Fund to produce a podcast documenting Hurston's experiences in the Durham-Chapel Hill area (forthcoming).

 Anthropological and folkloric fieldwork

 Hurston traveled extensively in the Caribbean and the American South and immersed herself in local cultural practices to conduct her anthropological research.
 Based on her work in the South, sponsored from 1928 to 1932 by Charlotte Osgood Mason, a wealthy philanthropist, Hurston wrote Mules and Men in 1935.
 She was researching lumber camps in north Florida and commented on the practice of white men in power taking black women as concubines, including having them bear children.
 This practice later was referred to as "paramour rights", based on the men's power under racial segregation and related to practices during slavery times.
 The book also includes much folklore.
-Hurston drew from this material as well in the fictional treatment she developed for her novels such as Jonah's Gourd Vine (1934).
+Hurston drew from this material in writing novels such as Jonah's Gourd Vine (1934).

 In 1935, Hurston traveled to Georgia and Florida with Alan Lomax and Mary Elizabeth Barnicle for research on African-American song traditions and their relationship to slave and African antecedent music.
 She was tasked with selecting the geographic areas and contacting the research subjects.